Hotel Magma: History

 John McPherson retired from managing the hotel in 1944, and his wife hired a professional manager.
 Upon her death in 1962, the hotel passed to Frank and Erma Sarver, and then to Soho Chun and Daisy Wing, who ran from 1967 to 1980.
 The hotel ceased operation in 1992.

 The building was listed on the National Register of Historic Places on August 19, 1994.

 When the building began to decline, the once elegant lobby was used by the local food bank as a storage and distribution center.
 At that time, the restaurant was called La Esquina.

 On December 7, 2007, the front wall of the 1916 adobe addition partially collapsed, and continued to deteriorate over the next few months.
 The town of Superior declared a state of emergency and demolished and removed the adobe addition, leaving only the original 1912 concrete building and the brick addition from 1923.
 The ton foreclosed on the hotel in 2010, placing a lien of $164,000 against it, the cost of the town's demolition of the adobe addition.

 Despite the terrible condition of the building's interior, which had been vandalized by transients, the Magma Hotel was purchased in 2010 by Chilean Miguel A. Sfeir's company Los Cedros Superior.
 Because of its historic status, the hotel had to be restored as well as renovated.
 More than 300 photographs were taken to help determine if this was possible.

 The boutique "Historic Hotel Magma" which emerged from this process has 21 rooms – 6 in the original building and 15 in the brick addition, a restaurant which seats 40 people, a wrap-around veranda on the second floor – the old sleeping porch – and a tea room and bar with a tiny stage, 10 tables, and an ornate bar from the film John Wick Chapter 2.
-It also features a landscaped courtyard and a roof-top patio.
+It also features a landscaped courtyard and a rooftop patio.
 The hotel opened to the public in 2019.